Blog default banner

 As cyberattacks increase daily, the FDA has announced its plan to implement new frameworks to address the safety issues of medical devices.
 These frameworks could assist in protecting consumer data and improving the cyber security of medical devices.
 The FDA’s medical device safety plan focuses on how stakeholders can enhance their processes to ensure medical device safety.
 Seeing the rapid digital transformation to offer personalized and improved CX, ensuring the safety of healthcare applications and devices is a major concern for industry leaders.

-Security threats and data breaches are paramount in the healthcare sector.
+Security threats and data breaches are paramount in the healthcare industries.
 Attacks are usually successful because of loopholes in the infrastructure, compromising life-critical consumer data.
 A couple of years back, The WannaCry Ransomware attack almost impaled the UK National Health Service.
 It would have been a disastrous incident for healthcare operators if there had been a slight delay in the action plan.
 This is just one example of cyberattacks against the medical sector.
 Hackers are also targeting EHR vendors, simultaneously threatening various enterprises’ functionalities.

 The user remotely controls sensitive devices that connect with the brain or heart.
 Just imagine what would happen if the device key that controls the organ functionalities gets leaked.
 In the worst-case scenario, it would result in the patient’s death if it fell into the hands of a person with malicious intent.
 Although it may sound like a scene from a TV drama, everything is possible in the current digital age.
 Such outcomes would have an everlasting impact on healthcare organizations.